haochenheheda/Training-Code-of-STM/README.md

 ## Notes
 - STM is an attention-based implicit matching architecture, which needs large amounts of data for training.
 The first stage of training is necessary if you want to get better results.
 - Training takes about three days on a single NVIDIA 2080Ti.
-There is no log during training stage, you could add logs at your wish.
+There is no log during training, you could add logs if you need.
 - Due to time constraints, the code is a bit messy.
 Questions are welcome.

 ## Citing STM